ugoertz/kombilo/doc/intro.rst

-  next in the search pattern, by allowing or disabling search for the pattern with black/white exchanged, by requiring that the pattern should occur before some specified point in the game (before move 50, say), by searching for move sequences, etc. By default, this version of Kombilo also searches in variations.
+  next in the search pattern, by allowing or disabling search for the pattern with black/white exchanged, by requiring that the pattern should occur before some specified point in the game (before move 50, say), by searching for move sequences, etc. By default, Kombilo also searches in variations.
 The pattern search has been "parallelized" and hence can use several processor cores.
 Depending on your hardware, this results in a significant speed-up in comparison to older Kombilo versions.

 * In addition to the graphical user interface, there is an interface for using the underlying functionality of Kombilo within Python scripts, or